stancs/event-handling-system/README.md

 (28 rows)
 ```

-So if you run this application in Austin area, the correct rolled-up-date for '1985-10-26T09:01:55Z' wll be like this:
+So if you run this application in the Austin area, the correct rolled-up-date for '1985-10-26T09:01:55Z' will be like this:

 - Rolled up date for the day : `1985-10-26T06:00:00Z`
 - Rolled up date for the hour : `1985-10-26T09:00:00Z`